johnpapa/shopping-for-codespaces/README.md

 1. Press `<F5>` to debug and select `Node.js` as the profile and the debugger launches the application.
 1. Open the browser and see your changes worked!

-   > Copilot just helped you write the code to sort the products directly in CodeSpaces in the browser.
+   > Copilot just helped you write the code to sort the products directly in Codespaces in the browser.

     <img src=".docs/final-app.png" width=600 alt="final app">